Science

 Mandatory

-The PhIMV master program includes two internships of different duration.
-The first internship (10 ECTS) will take place in M1S2 and has a minimum duration of 2 months with the possibility of paid extension.
-The second internship (30 ECTS) will take place in M2S2 and will last at least 5 months.
+The PhIMV master's program includes two internships of different lengths.
+The first internship (10 ECTS) will take place in M1S2 and will last a minimum of two months, with the possibility of a paid extension.
+The second internship (30 ECTS) will take place as part of M2S2 and will last at least five months.

-The objective of the internships is to bring students closer to applied and fundamental research in the field of the physics of living matter and biological systems (from the molecule to the organisms and possibly also populations of organisms).
-This experience will be the springboard for students after the master, whether they decide to go into public or private research.
-Moreover, these internships represent an excellent opportunity to learn and deepen directly a certain number of experimental and theoretical techniques (physics and biology) approached in the courses.
+The aim of the internships is to bring students closer to applied and fundamental research in the field of physics of living matter and biological systems (from molecules to organisms and possibly also populations of organisms).
+This experience will serve as a springboard for students after their master's degree, whether they decide to pursue a career in public or private research.
+In addition, these internships represent an excellent opportunity to learn and deepen their knowledge of a number of experimental and theoretical techniques (physics and biology) covered in the courses.

-Students will have to be proactive in their search for internships, but will benefit from an interdisciplinary teaching team and a network of well-established research institutions in the Montpellier area.
-Internships will take place in research laboratories, supervised by teacher-researchers and researchers from the host research teams.
-Particularly talented students may also aspire to internships in companies or abroad.
+Students will need to be proactive in their search for internships, but will benefit from an interdisciplinary teaching team and a network of well-established research institutions in the Montpellier area.
+Internships will take place in research laboratories, supervised by faculty members and researchers from the host research teams.
+Particularly gifted students may also aspire to internships in companies or abroad.

-You will find below a list of the main research laboratories that have hosted our students in the past (non-exhaustive list):
+Below is a list of the main research laboratories that have hosted our students for internships in the past (non-exhaustive list):

 • Charles Coulomb Laboratory (L2C)